How to Mop Up Water and Prevent Costly Damage

 When you spot a puddle spreading across your floor, your first instinct is probably to grab the nearest mop.
 But hold on for just a moment.
 Before you start the cleanup, taking a few key safety precautions can protect you from injury and your home from further damage.
 Think of it as your pre-cleanup checklist to ensure you handle the situation safely and effectively from the very beginning.

-Shut Off Power and Check for Hazards
+Turn Off the Power & Scan for Hazards

 Water and electricity are a dangerous combination, so your absolute first priority is to address any electrical hazards.
 The safest move is to call your electric company and have them shut off the power to the affected area.
 If you must do it yourself, be extremely cautious.
 Never stand in water to access your breaker box.
 Instead, stand on a dry, non-conductive surface like a wooden stool and wear rubber boots and gloves.
 Once the power is confirmed off, unplug any electronics in the area and move them to a dry spot to prevent damage.